why-you-should-cultivate-gratitude-everyday

 For Coach Mariana Morais, practicing gratitude is like breathing air or drinking water—an absolute necessity for life.
 So she uses everyday situations to practice gratitude, like when she’s eating or meeting a friend.
 By using routine situations to find gratitude, Coach Mariana can practice several times a day.

 The regular practice also strengthens her vibrancy and energy.
-By recognizing and actively appreciating the blessings in her life, Coach Mariana is better prepared to stay mentally strong when the negatives of life happen.
+By recognizing and actively appreciating the blessings in her life, Coach Mariana is better prepared to stay mentally strong when setbacks occur.

 Listen to Coach Mariana explain:

-Integrate gratitude into your daily life by cultivating simple ways to practice it.
-Practicing simple forms of gratitude also gives you opportunities throughout the day to notice more of the good things in your life and help you shift to a positive mindset
+Integrate gratitude into your daily life by finding opportunities throughout the day to notice more of the good things and shift to a positive mindset

 Book a Session